omgnetwork/dev-portal/guides/plasma_utxo_from_terminal.md

 ### Note

-This guide is meant for **samrong** and any v0.1 instance of OMG Network
+This guide is meant for **Samrong** and any v0.1 instance of OMG Network

 ### Managing Complex UTXOs